 These rules are the bare minimum if you have to get out the door right now.
-Otherwise, keep reading for details on these two rules and six more tips to find a pawn shop near you.
+Otherwise, keep reading for details on these two rules and six more tips to find the right pawn shop near you.

 1. Find Ideal Pawn Shop Locations

 On your smartphone, use your map app of choice and use the search term “pawn.”
 This will bring up several stores near you.
 Check their reviews.
-Try to avoid any pawn shops that recently opened, recently changed management or owners, or have bad reviews.
-Especially, avoid pawn shops that behave unprofessionally in the reviews.
+Try to avoid any pawn shops that recently opened, recently changed management or owners or have bad reviews.
+Especially, avoid pawn shops that the reviews say are unprofessional.

 After you’ve chosen three or four stores — if that many are available to you — give them a call before venturing out.
 Sometimes you can tell over the phone if a business’s style will match yours.

 2. Only Do Business When You Feel Comfortable